ciriandev/ciriandev/README.md

 ### 🎯 Fun Fact:

 - ⚡ **Did you know?** I am passionate about **open-source projects** and enjoy working on mobile development challenges.
+- ⚡ In addition to coding, I enjoy playing **strategic board games**, which helps sharpen my problem-solving skills.
+- ⚡ "I'm passionate about **photography**, and I integrate it into my designs whenever I get the chance."
+- ⚡ "I'm a big fan of music, and I often find myself coding to the sound of relaxing music—it helps me stay focused."